WheyGood/espn-ff-league-history-app/README.md

 Create a dynamic Streamlit dashboard to view the fantasy football stats accumulated over multiple seasons of your personal league with this app.
 Selenium and Beautiful Soup will
-facilitate the web scarping and download of the seasonal stats into CSV form.
-Finally, Plotly provides customizable charts for player perfromance comparisons.
+facilitate the web scraping and download of the seasonal stats into CSV form while Plotly provides customizable charts for player perfromance comparisons.